-- Within school we have staff with training in interventions to support physical development, (e.g. Better Move On, Dance therapy), Literacy development, (e.g. Direct Phonics, Reading Protocol, Better Reading Partners, Reading recovery, Talking Partners, A-Z of Reading, language for learning) and Numeracy Development, (e.g. Numicon, Springboard.)
-We also have staff with expertise in supporting children with more individualised needs: Makaton, Autism, and dyslexia awareness, Speech and Language. - We work closely with other professional agencies such as: school nurse, Educational Psychology Service, Bristol Autism Team, Child and Adolescent Mental Health Service, Primary Mental Health Service, Speech and Language Therapy, Occupational Therapy, Physio Therapy, Social Care, Educational Welfare Office. - Our Family Link Worker/Learning Mentor has a wealth of knowledge and experience of accessing support for areas such as housing, social care, nutrition, employment, and health among many others.
+- Within school we have staff with training in interventions to support physical development, (eg Better Move On, Dance therapy), Literacy development, (eg Direct Phonics, Reading Protocol, Better Reading Partners, Reading recovery, Talking Partners, A-Z of Reading, language for learning) and Numeracy Development, (eg Numicon.)
+We also have staff with expertise in supporting children with more individualised needs: Makaton, Autism, and Dyslexia, Speech and Language. - We work closely with other professional agencies such as: school nurse, Educational Psychology Service, Learning Improvement Team, Autistic Spectrum Disorder Outreach Team, Child and Adolescent Mental Health Service, Speech and Language Therapy, Occupational Therapy, Physio Therapy, Social Care, Educational Welfare Office. - Our Family Link Worker/Learning Mentor has a wealth of knowledge and experience of accessing support for areas such as housing, social care, nutrition, employment, and health among many others.